 Dealing with fear of needles at the dentist’s is a common problem, but for some it can make them procrastinate treatments and put at risk their dental health.
-Thankfully, a caring, competent dentist like Dr. Gleave and some comforting knowledge about the many options available today can just about assuage any fear.
+Thankfully, a caring, competent dentist like Dr. Gleave or others located at the huntington beach dentistry and some comforting knowledge about the many options available today can just about assuage any fear.

 Most injections given now are first given with a topical anesthetic which numbs the area before the dentist injection, eliminating the pain.
 Accompanied by a carefully slow injection, many people feel very little to no pain.
 Once the local anesthetic is applied and after waiting the appropriate amount of time, very little pain can be felt, usually only the occasional awareness of pressure.